- Independent auditor's report

 What we have audited

-- the following statements for 2016: the consolidated profit and loss account and the consolidated statement of comprehensive income, consolidated cash flow statement and consolidated statement of changes in equity; and
+- the following statements for 2018: the consolidated profit and loss account and the consolidated statements of comprehensive income, cash flows and changes in equity; and

-- the notes, comprising a summary of significant accounting policies and other explanatory information.
+- the notes, comprising the accounting policies applied and other explanatory information.

 The company financial statements comprise: